 Anoka-Hennepin School District

 Angelina is a teacher and community organizer.
-She joined the KKC board in 2016.
+She joined the KKC board in 2016 and currently serves as the chair of the Board Development Committee.
 She graduated from Macalester college with a degree in American Studies.
 Angelina is currently pursuing her Master’s in Teaching at Hamline University.
 She believes in youth, charcuterie, and the power of social justice through art.

 Director of Development & Communications